 For many who struggle with addiction, substance use issues lead to conflicts with loved ones.
 Families can be impacted by addiction in myriad ways, and the most effective treatment programs for drug and alcohol addiction take these issues into account.
-Family therapy is one way that Northpoint Washington supports our patients.
-Through sessions with an experienced therapist, you’ll discover new ways to communicate with loved ones and solve conflicts.
-Our dual diagnosis treatment program is committed to supporting our patients every step of the way on the road to recovery.
-You might dream of having close-knit relationships with your parents, siblings, partner, children, and other relatives.
-To build a strong foundation for your life in recovery, consider family therapy.
+The family therapy program is one way that Northpoint Washington supports our patients.
+Through sessions with an experienced therapist, you’ll discover new ways to communicate with loved ones, solve conflicts, and rebuild your support network.

 What Is Family Therapy?